CFC-HeroCall/herocall/DESCRIPTION.md

 and become a hero by sharing their knowledge with newer users.

 ## Conclusion
-HeroCall has a lot of potential, given its wide action field.
-It doesn’t solve a specific issue, but it’s a catalyst for solving many.
+HeroCall has a lot of potential, given its broad scope.
+It doesn’t solve a specific issue, but it can be catalyst for solving many.
 It is very in line with the IBM Call for Code goals, and we think it is exactly what the world needs in order to grow together as a global society.